-The committee amendments stipulate that a licensed child care center or a registered family day care provider receiving subsidy payments based on enrollment will continue to receive the payments until the division issues the final report, at which time the division may consider to extend the payment of enrollment-based subsidies to licensed child care centers and registered family day care providers in accordance with P.L.2021, c.324.
+The committee amended the bill to stipulate that a licensed child care center or a registered family day care provider receiving an enrollment-based subsidy payment will continue to receive the payments until the division issues the final report, at which time the division may consider to extend the payment of enrollment-based subsidies to licensed child care centers and registered family day care providers in accordance with P.L.2021, c.324.

-The committee amended the bill to add a requirement that the division is to submit a report, within three years of the effective date of the bill, on the study conducted pursuant to P.L.2021, c.324.
+The committee amendments add a requirement that the division is to submit a report, within three years of the effective date of the bill, on the study conducted pursuant to P.L.2021, c.324.